karenpayneoregon/my-training/OED_Console2026/readme.md

 # About

-- See `DisplaySamples.cs` under `Classes\SpectreSamples` for examples for workin wit
+- See `DisplaySamples.cs` under `Classes\SpectreSamples` for examples for workin with
 	* Custom messages
 	* Asking for user input